wes-s/ISSDisplay/README.md

 # ISSDisplay
- Displays the International space station on an azimuthal equidistant projection of the northern and souther hemispheres
+ Displays the International space station on an azimuthal equidistant projection of the northern and southern hemispheres